Skip to content

 What Is a High-Yield Savings Account and What Does It Actually Pay?

 Institutions like Marcus by Goldman Sachs, Ally Bank, and SoFi consistently rank among the top-paying providers.
 These accounts carry FDIC insurance up to $250,000 per depositor, per institution, making them as safe as any traditional savings account.
-The tradeoff is that rates are variable — they follow the federal funds rate up and down.
+The tradeoff is that rates are variable.
+They follow the federal funds rate up and down, which matters if you are counting on a specific yield over time.

 HYSA vs. Traditional Savings: The Yield Gap

 On a $10,000 balance, a 0.45% APY account earns roughly $45 per year.
-The same balance in a 4.75% APY account earns approximately $475 — a 10x difference in passive income.
-That gap is meaningful, but it is only relevant once you have a funded emergency reserve.
+The same balance in a 4.75% APY account earns approximately $475.
+That is a 10x difference in passive income.
+The gap is meaningful, but it is only relevant once you have a funded emergency reserve.
 For a deeper comparison of where to park savings right now, see our breakdown of CD rates vs. high-yield savings accounts.

-Key Takeaway: Top high-yield savings accounts pay 4.50–5.00% APY as of July 2025 — more than 10 times the national average.
-Yet because rates are variable, they are best used as the vessel for an already-funded FDIC-insured emergency reserve, not a substitute for it.
+Top high-yield savings accounts pay 4.50–5.00% APY, more than ten times the national average.
+Because rates are variable, though, they work best as the vessel for an already-funded FDIC-insured emergency reserve, not a substitute for building one.

 Which Should Come First: Emergency Fund or High-Yield Savings?